chrisnoonan98675/site/xl-deploy/concept/best-practices-for-maintaining-xl-tools.markdown

 - system administration
 ---

-## How to store and version different parts of an XebiaLabs installation
+## Store and version different parts of a XebiaLabs installation

 It is recommended that you store the following items in your artifact storage repositories:

 * Application versions
-* The XebiaLabs application `/lib`, `/plugins` and `/hotfix` directories
+* The XebiaLabs application `/lib`, `/plugins`, and `/hotfix` directories

-For the configuration items in XebiaLabs applications, store the following in your source control management repositories:
+For the configuration items (CIs) in XebiaLabs applications, store the following in your source control management repositories:

+* The `/conf` directory
-* The `/conf` and `/ext` directories
+* The `/ext` directory

 Overall, this approach ensures that you can build a running version of the XebiaLabs application, including all plugin content and configurations.

-For configuration items, you should define a versioning scheme for the contents of these directories.
+For CIs, you should define a versioning scheme for the contents of these directories.
 Also, it is recommended that you have separate 'units' for `/conf` and `/ext`, because these directories may have a different lifecycle.

 You can also consider the following: